CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

       LLM will read the explaination of the dictionary and use it as a context while doing translation.

 - **Cross-lingual ability**</br>
-  Thanks to pretraining (good cross-lingual transfer and multi-domain generalization), newer LLMs more readily support multiple languages.
+  Thanks to pretraining (good cross-lingual transfer and multi-domain generalization), newer LLMs usually support multiple languages.

 ## How to choose an LLM?
 Online vs Local